-Bounce Exchange is a member of the Internet Advertising Bureau and Network Advertising Initiative (“NAI”) and adheres to the NAI self-regulatory codes and the Digital Advertising Alliance self-regulatory code and the IAB Europe OBA Framework.
+Bounce Exchange is a member of the Internet Advertising Bureau and Network Advertising Initiative (“NAI”) and adheres to the 2018 NAI self-regulatory code, the Digital Advertising Alliance self-regulatory code and the IAB Europe OBA Framework.

-For example, if you purchase our products or services we may request certain personally identifiable information from you on our order form.
+For example, if you purchase our products or Services we may request certain personally identifiable information from you on our order form.
 This includes contact information such as your name, email address, and address, as well as financial information such as a credit card number and its expiration date.
 We use this information for billing purposes and to fill orders.
 If we have trouble processing an order, we also will use this information to contact you.
 We do not sell this information and generally will only use it for the purpose it was provided.

 We also collect pseudonymous information via the Websites such as the name of your internet service provider, the IP address of the computer or device you are using, the type of browser and operating system that you use, the date and time you access our Websites, the website referrer address and other log file information.
-Like most websites, our Websites use “pixel tags”, “web beacons”, “cookies” and/or similar tracking technologies that allow us to track the actions of visitors to our Websites.
-We use this information to help us improve our Websites and the products, services, applications, content and features that we provide.
+Like most websites, our Websites use “pixel tags”, “web beacons”, “cookies” and/or similar tracking technologies that allow us to track the actions of visitors to our Websites as described here.
+We use this information to help us improve our Websites and the products, Services, applications, content and features that we provide.
 We also enable third parties to collect pseudonymous data via the Websites, and their use of that data may be considered a sale in California.
 We reserve the right to aggregate this information with similar data collected from other visitors to the Websites for any purpose, including publishing aggregate statistics about our Clients’ and/or Websites’ visitors.

 The Ad Serving Platform

 The Bounce Exchange ad serving Platform is designed to obtain pseudonymous information from websites, mobile applications and data partners and does not intentionally collect PII.
 The type of pseudonymous information collected via the ad serving Platform includes IP address, browser type, operating system, Internet Service Provider, referrer address, the time/date an ad is served and the site or mobile app that the ad is served in addition to other log file information.
-This information is used to offer products and services designed to help our Clients better understand how their websites are being utilized, draw insights on how to better engage Users on their sites, to deliver more relevant advertising messages based upon the User visits to individual Client sites, and to provide Clients with ad delivery reports.
+This information is used to offer products and Services designed to help our Clients better understand how their websites are being utilized, draw insights on how to better engage Users on their sites, to deliver more relevant advertising messages based upon the User visits to individual Client sites, and to provide Clients with ad delivery reports.

 The Behavioral Automation Platform

 Bounce Exchange collects email addresses and other PII such as telephone number via our behavioral automation Platform.
 We typically obtain this information from our Clients that collect it via online forms on Client websites.
 We process this data as a service provider and only use it as directed by our Clients.
 Our systems may access this information automatically as each data point is entered by a user into a particular web form in accordance with applicable law.
-We combine this PII with pseudonymous information also collected via Client websites such as a Client’s User ID, mobile o/s advertising ID, hashed emails and/or other pseudonymous IDs to help our Clients with conversion tracking, site optimization and conversion.
+We combine this PII with pseudonymous information also collected via Client websites such as a Client’s User ID, mobile o/s advertising ID, hashed user emails and/or other pseudonymous IDs to help our Clients with conversion tracking, site optimization and conversion.
 We may also collect an email address and a Client’s User ID when directed by a Client (e.g., when a user clicks on a link sent by one of our Clients via the Client’s email service provider.).
-Bounce Exchange and our Clients may also use this information to send customized and retargeted email marketing messages to our Clients’ customers and prospective customers and we may use aggregate information to improve all of our Platforms, products or services.
+Bounce Exchange and our Clients may also use this information to send customized and retargeted email, SMS and web push marketing messages to our Clients’ customers and prospective customers and we may use aggregate information to improve all of our Platforms, products or Services.

 The Interest Based Ad Platform

 Bounce Exchange also operates an Interest Based Advertising Ad Platform that enables our Clients to both create and utilize interest segments (e.g., frequent shopping, interest in fishing) from data collected across multiple non-affiliated websites or mobile apps.
-These segments are provided to us by Clients (and sometimes supplemented by third-party data partners) and attached to one or more pseudonymous identifiers described below for the purpose of delivering, customizing and reporting on advertising messages purchased via digital media platforms.
+These segments are provided to us by Clients and third-party data partners and are attached to one or more pseudonymous identifiers described below for the purpose of delivering, customizing and reporting on advertising messages purchased via digital media platforms.

-Our Platforms may utilize tracking technologies such as pixel tags, cookies, web beacons, statistical identifiers and mobile o/s advertising identifiers such as Apple’s IDFA, the Android Advertising ID and other pseudonymous information.
-For more information about cookies and web beacons, please visit allaboutcookies.org .
-Statistical identifiers are created when our systems read pseudonymous information about your computer or device, including the user agent, IP address, installed fonts, and the browser and operating system of your computer and device.
+Our Platforms and our Services may utilize tracking technologies such as pixel tags, HTML5 cookies, HTTP cookies, web beacons, statistical identifiers, and mobile o/s advertising identifiers such as Apple’s IDFA, the Android Advertising ID and other pseudonymous information.
+For more information about cookies and web beacons, please visit allaboutcookies.org.
+Statistical identifiers are created when our systems read pseudonymous information about your computer or device, including the user agent, IP address, and the browser and operating system of your computer and device.
 Statistical identifiers enable our systems to determine within a reasonable level of certainty that they are encountering the same computer or device, including in environments where third-party cookies are not supported.
 If you want to see whether our Platforms are using a statistical identifier on the browser you are currently using, please visit http://optout.networkadvertising.org/#!/.
 If you would like to reset the value of this identifier, you may do so here.
 More information on this reset functionality under “choice mechanisms” below.

 How We May Transfer the Information We Gather to Third Parties

 Bounce Exchange supports high standards for digital privacy.
-We enable Users to opt-out from our Data Onboarding Platform and our Interest Based Ads Platform.
+We enable Users to opt-out from our Data Onboarding Platform and our Interest Based Ads Platform as described below.

 If your browsers are configured to reject cookies when you visit our opt-out page, we cannot set our no-track cookie.
 Also, this choice mechanism is only applicable to the browser you are using, so if you subsequently erase your cookies, use a different computer or change web browsers, you will need to opt-out again.